chenhengwei1999/ISSPA/docs/source/components/navigation.rst

 In ROS Navigation Stack, D* (D-star) and A* (A-star) algorithms are primarily used for global path planning.

 Their inputs generally involve:
-   - **Start and Goal Positions**
-     Which describe the robot's initial position (coordinates) and the target destination it intends to reach.
+   - **Start and Goal Positions** -- Which describe the robot's initial position (coordinates) and the target destination it intends to reach.

-   - **Map information**
-     Typically represented as a grid map or similar format indicating traversable areas, obstacles, and other terrain information in the robot's environment.
+   - **Map information** -- Typically represented as a grid map or similar format indicating traversable areas, obstacles, and other terrain information in the robot's environment.

 Their outputs generally involve:
-   - **Planned global path(route)**
-     The primary output involves a computed path from the starting point to the goal location, accounting for the map information and obstacle avoidance strategies implemented by these algorithms.
+   - **Planned global path(route)** -- The primary output involves a computed path from the starting point to the goal location, accounting for the map information and obstacle avoidance strategies implemented by these algorithms.

 **Local Planner**
 ##################
 In ROS Navigation Stack, TEB and DWA algorithms are primarily used for local trajectory planning.

 Their inputs generally involve:

-   - **Planned global path**

-     Path or trajectory obtained from the global planner.
+   - **Planned global path** -- Path or trajectory obtained from the global planner.

-   - **Local Map Information**

-     Typically represented as a local grid map.
+   - **Local Map Information** -- Typically represented as a local grid map.

-   - **Robot's Kinematic and Dynamic Constraints**

-     Information about the vehicle's physical limits, such as maximum speed, acceleration, and other kinematic constraints.
+   - **Robot's Kinematic and Dynamic Constraints** -- Information about the vehicle's physical limits, such as maximum speed, acceleration, and other kinematic constraints.

 Their outputs generally involve:
-   - **Planned local trajectory**

-     Trajectory that considering the dynamic constraints and local map information, ensuring collision avoidance and kinematic feasibility.
+   - **Planned local trajectory** -- Trajectory that considering the dynamic constraints and local map information, ensuring collision avoidance and kinematic feasibility.

-   - **Vehicle linear and angular velocity**

-     Velocity commands that sent to control task to control the vehicle.
+   - **Vehicle linear and angular velocity** -- Velocity commands that sent to control task to control the vehicle.

 **Controller**
 ###############
 In control tasks, PID is a classical method.

 Its inputs are:
-   - **Expected vehicle linear and angular velocity** vehicle linear and angular velocity that provided by :guilabel:`Local planner`.
+   - **Expected vehicle linear and angular velocity** -- Vehicle linear and angular velocity that provided by :guilabel:`Local planner`.

    - **Current Vehicle linear and angular velocity**

 Its outputs are:
-   - **Motor speed control**
+   - **Motor speed control** -- PWM value.
-     PWM value.

-   - **Yaw control**
+   - **Yaw control** -- Angular velocity.
-     Angular velocity.